Wedding insurance: Frequently asked questions

 When should I buy wedding insurance?

 Generally, you should purchase an event insurance policy as soon as you start spending money on your wedding.
 There's often a defined time frame during which you can buy wedding insurance, though - for example, no more than two years in advance but at least 15 days before your wedding date.
-Ask your agent about any restrictions regarding when you can purchase event insurance.
+Talk to your insurance provider about any restrictions regarding when you can purchase event insurance.

 How do I get wedding insurance?

-Contact your local insurance agent for help purchasing an event insurance policy or for more information.
+Learn more about purchasing event insurance or talk to your insurance provider.
 With a better understanding of how wedding insurance works, you can take steps to begin protecting your investment in your special day.